How Can I Interpret a Indices Chart

 How to Use Candlestick Charts

-The candle charts uses candlestick that have different colors to represent different stock trading price moves, blue candles show trading prices closed higher than they opened, red candles show trading prices closed lower than they opened.
+The candle charts uses candlestick that have different colors to represent different stock trading price moves, blue candles show trading prices closed higher than they opened, red candles show trading prices closed lower than where they opened.
 This color representation is then used by stock traders to identify when price has moved up/down.

 The candlesticks also show OHCL: